cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 <HighlightBox type="prereq">

 In the [Starport introduction section](./03-starport.md), you learned how to jump-start a brand new blockchain.
-Let's dive deeper and explore how you can create a blockchain that lets people play the game of checkers in a decentralized fashion.
+Now, it is time to dive deeper: explore how you can create a blockchain to play the game of checkers in a decentralized fashion.

+You can of course proceed with the following code exercise without reading the [Starport introduction](.03-starport.md), but it is highly recommended as a prerequisit for the exercises in the following

 </HighlightBox>